 The family caregiver is a person who is often forgotten or ignored in the legal process.
 In a Personal Injury Claim, some remedy can be obtained for the caregiver of an innocent victim.
 However, little is available for those with only an ICBC Accident Benefits claim for medical care and income loss.
 Contact a Victoria lawyer who can help with Compensation for Caregivers.

-If you must undertake care for a severely injured family member that is far more involved than ordinary care, it is important to recognize that you have rights too.
+If you must undertake care for a severely injured family member that is far more involved than ordinary care, it is important to recognize that you have rights, too.

-Most importantly, you will also need to ensure that the injured person is receiving all the benefits to which they are entitled.
+Most importantly, you will need to ensure that the injured person is receiving all the benefits to which they are entitled.
 It will be helpful for you to know whether the appropriate medical team is in place and that treatment for your child, spouse or other family member is not falling between the cracks.
 It will also be helpful to know whether all of the available rehabilitation services are being accessed.

 If you are dealing with a motor vehicle accident, one of the first things to do is ensure that the injured person’s claim has been referred to the Rehabilitation Department of ICBC.
 The adjusters in this department are much more in tune with the realities of providing care for a severely injured person.

-One of these realities is that simply hiring attendant care, such as Licensed Practical Nurses or licensed nurses (as may be required), does not do the whole job.
+One of the realities is that simply hiring attendant care, such as Licensed Practical Nurses or licensed nurses (as may be required), does not do the whole job.
 There still has to be someone present to organize the work schedule, run the family, buy the groceries, feed the attending caregivers (who are usually entitled to meals, as part of their contract) and to house them, if 24-hour care is required.
 This can be a full-time job in itself.

 There are number of legal strategies that can ensure fairness for the caregiver.
 An “in-trust claim” can be made by the victim to compensate the caregiver for the care provided.
 This would be part of the victim’s Personal Injury Claim and is recognized by the Court.